 Course Registration: Each student has to register for all courses to be undergone in the curriculum of a particular semester (with the facility to drop courses to a maximum of 6 credits).
-The student can also register for courses for which the student has failed in the earlier semesters (only odd semester courses during odd semester and even semester courses in even semester).
+The student can also register for courses for which the student has failed in the earlier semesters.
 This registration is for undergoing the course as well as for writing the ESEs.
 It is mandatory to satisfy the pre-requisites (if any), prescribed in the curriculum and syllabus to register for courses.
 The courses having minor projects should have working models.

-COURSE ADD / DROP Add / Drop Courses: From 2nd to 4th semesters, the student has the option of dropping existing courses (not more than 6 credits) in a semester within the first 5 instructional days, from the commencement of a regular semester (not applicable to summer/winter success).
-The student shall register for that the dropped courses in the next given opportunity.
+COURSE ADD / DROP Add / Drop Courses: From 2nd to 4th semesters. student has the option of dropping existing courses (not more than 6 credits) in a semester within first 5 instructional days, from commencement of a regular semester (not summer/winter The applicable to success). student shall register for that the dropped courses in the next given opportunity.
 Project work (Phase-II) registration is only in final semester.